AlekseiDudchenko/alekseidudchenko.github.io/README.md

-# nerd notes
+# notes

 ## Moving a git repository to a new remote

-I encountered the following interesting task at my job.
+I faced the following task.

 We move all our git-repositories from our remote server to our brand-new instance of GitLab.